jelmermade/velocity-pitch/README.md

 npm run dev:multiplayer
 ```

-Open `http://velocity-pitch.192.168.7.57.xip.made.frl`, create a lobby, and share the generated invite link.
-The host runs the authoritative 120 Hz Rapier simulation; guests send inputs and receive 20 Hz world snapshots.
-Lobbies support up to four players split between Azure and Coral.

-The matching Nginx configuration is stored at `deploy/nginx/velocity-pitch.conf` and installed at `/home/jelmer/Projects/.nginx/velocity-pitch.conf`.
-It proxies the application to Vite on port `5173` and WebSocket upgrades at `/ws` to port `8787`.

 Network settings can be overridden through environment variables listed in `.env.example`.
 The browser defaults to same-origin WebSockets, so invite links work through Nginx without embedding an internal port.

 Production verification: